TuiKara/TuiKara.Github.io/README.md

     <h1>Rakat Counter App Support</h1>

     <h2>Welcome!</h2>
-    <p>This app is designed to facilitate the counting of Rakats during prayer using audio signals.
-Find useful information and support here.</p>
+    <p>Find useful information about Rakat Counter here.</p>

     <h2>Features</h2>
     <ul>
-        <li>Automatic counting of Rakats through audio signals.</li>
+        <li>Automatic counting of Rakats through beep sounds or optional voice.</li>
-        <li>Ability to use the app in pocket mode while the iPhone is in your pocket.</li>
+        <li>Pray all units of a complete salah in one go</li>
-        <li>Customizable settings for different prayer types and directions.</li>
+        <li>Customizable settings for different beep sounds or optionally for voice prompts.</li>
     </ul>

     <h2>Frequently Asked Questions (FAQs)</h2>
-    <p><strong>Question:</strong> How can I use the app in pocket mode?</p>
+    <p><strong>Question:</strong> How should I position the phone in my pocket?</p>
-    <p><strong>Answer:</strong> Place your iPhone in your pocket, start the app, and enable pocket mode in the settings.
-The app will then indicate the number of performed Rakats through audio signals.</p>
+    <p><strong>Answer:</strong> Place your iPhone vertically deep in your pocket.
+It's best if your pocket is not too wide and spacious, so that your iPhone doesn't slip or slide around. </p>

-    <p><strong>Question:</strong> Does the app work with different prayer directions?</p>
+    <p><strong>Question:</strong> Do I have to activate each segment of a salah separately?</p>
-    <p><strong>Answer:</strong> Yes, the app provides customizable settings for various prayer directions and types.
-Check the settings to configure your preferences.</p>
+    <p><strong>Answer:</strong> No, once a salah is selected, you don't need to activate each segment separately.
+The app automatically counts all segments for a salah.
+For example, if you perform the Dhuhr salah, the app will count all 4 + 4 + 2 blocks in one go.</p>

     <h2>Contact</h2>
     <p>If you have any further questions or issues, feel free to contact us:</p>
-    <p>Email: support@rakatcounter.com</p>
+    <p>Email: support@rakatcounter.info</p>

     <!-- Add additional sections as needed -->